scaleway/serverless-scaleway-functions/README.md

 ### Events

-With `events`, you may link your functions with `CRON Schedule (Time based)` triggers.
+With events, you can link your functions with `CRON Schedule (Time based)` triggers.

+>**Note**:
-**Note that we do not include HTTP triggers in our event types, as a HTTP endpoint is created for every function**.
-Triggers are just a new way to trigger your Function, but you will always be able to execute your code via HTTP.
+We do not include HTTP triggers in our event types, as an HTTP endpoint is created for every function.
+Triggers are just a new way to trigger your Function, but you can always execute your code via HTTP.

-Here is a list of supported triggers on Scaleway Serverless, and the configuration parameters required to deploy them:
+Below is a list of supported triggers on Scaleway Serverless, and the configuration parameters required to deploy them:
-- **schedule**: Trigger your function based on CRON schedules
+- **schedule**: trigger your function based on CRON schedules
   - `rate`: CRON Schedule (UNIX Format) on which your function will be executed
   - `input`: key-value mapping to define arguments that will be passed into your function's event object during execution.

-To link a Trigger to your function, you may define a key `events` in your function:
+You can define an `events` key in your function to link it to a trigger.

 ```yml
 functions:
   handler: myHandler.handle